sharathpujar01/Project_Learning/README.md

 please uncomment the 'memcache_status' in settings.py file in educa

-Then make migrations and run the application.
+Then make migrations and run the application

-for more information refer  Book :"Django 2 by Example" by Antonio Mele